garrandall/popular-music-data/tracks/i-don-t-need-your-love-angelina.md

 Now I know better
 There's nothing left to say
 The doors are closed now
-I dont want you back no more!
+I don't want you back no more!
 Nooo!

-I dont need your - No!
+I don't need your - No!
 No!
 No!
-I dont need your - No!
+I don't need your - No!
 No!
 No!

-I dont need your love no more
+I don't need your love no more
-I dont need your - No!
+I don't need your - No!
 No!
 No!
-I dont need your - No!
+I don't need your - No!
 No!
 No!
-I dont need your love no more
+I don't need your love no more

-I dont need your - No!
+I don't need your - No!
 No!
 No!
-I dont need your - No!
+I don't need your - No!
 No!
 No!
-I dont need your love no more
+I don't need your love no more
-I dont need your - No!
+I don't need your - No!
 No!
 No!
-I dont need your - No!
+I don't need your - No!
 No!
 No!
-I dont need your love no more
+I don't need your love no more

-I dont need-
+I don't need-
-I dont need-
+I don't need-
 No more!
-I dont need-
+I don't need-
-I dont need-
+I don't need-
 No more!

 Recordando